acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/03-array_operations.md

 One of the classic applications of programming is linear algebra, in all of its beauty and complexity.
 We will use a few simple problems to see how to execute loops in parallel using OpenMP.

-## Multiplying an array by a constant
+## Multiplying an Array by a Constant
 The simplest problem is applying some function to an array of numbers.
 An example is multiplying each value by some constant number.
 In serial code you would loop over all array elements to do this multiplication:

 ~~~